maxmilton/docker-chromium/README.md

 2. Mount host volumes to store the data:

-_NOTE: The `:z` sets the correct SELinux role and allows read/write access._
+_NOTE: The `:z` sets the correct SELinux role and allows read/write access, remove it if you don't use SELinux._

 ```sh
   --volume "$HOME"/Downloads:/home/chromium/Downloads:z \